AdobeDocs/commerce-testing/src/pages/functional-testing-framework/commands/mftf.md

 ### `codecept:run`

-A MFTF wrapper command that invokes `vendor/bin/codecept run`.
+A Functional Testing Framework wrapper command that invokes `vendor/bin/codecept run`.
 This command runs tests in functional suite.
 Tests must be generated before using this command.

 #### Usage